W

 Brushing a Corgi against a white background

-Welsh corgis require weekly brushing and showers because they shed regularly
+Welsh corgis require weekly brushing and showers because they shed regularly.

 Before buying a Welsh corgi, you should be prepared to set aside a modest amount of time for the dog’s maintenance and grooming.
 Because of its regular shedding, a weekly brushing, sometimes accompanied by a bath to loosen excess hair, should be sufficient to keep this breed looking nice and healthy, though make sure it is dry before brushing.
+You may need to brush more often during the times of the year with excess shedding.

 Training